telerik/winforms-docs/gridview/editors/how-to/allow-end-users-to-add-items-to-dropdownlisteditor.md

-1. Finally, we need to attach the custom editor to RadGridView.
+7\.
+Finally, we need to attach the custom editor to RadGridView.
 This is done in the EditorRequired event handler.
 Let's assume that the class of our custom editor is called CustomDropDownEditor:
-               #_[C#]_

 {{source=..\SamplesCS\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.cs region=editorRequired}}
 {{source=..\SamplesVB\GridView\Editors\How-To\AllowEnd-usersAddItemsComboBoxEditor.vb region=editorRequired}}